 Trust is an Inside Job: Developing Your Practice

-When you reframe trust as something that serves you & your relationships, you're taking back power and control.
+When you reframe trust as something that serves you and the health of your relationships, you're taking back power and control.
 It's an inside job now.

 It's not about the mystery of who anyone else is or forcing them into a box that doesn't fit them.
 It's not about getting them to compromise or sacrifice themselves for the sake of living up to your worldview.